 The educational assumptions, principles and theories of John Dewey, and of the progressive education movement he helped to found.
 A philosophical approach in critical examination of these assumptions, principles and theories.
-Attempts to apply Progressive principles in schools in England, the United States and Australia both to determine their success from a Progressive point of view and from other view-points.
+Attempts to apply Progressive principles in schools in England, the United States and Australia both to determine their success from a Progressive point of view and from other viewpoints.

-58.277G The Nature of Intelligence
+58.277G The Nature of Intelligence S1 or S2 L2

 Theories about intelligence and their relation to educational practice.
-Alternative concepts of intelligence and philosophical problems definition, testing and the evaluation of tests.
-Intelligence and other mental attributes, eg creativity, flair, intelligence intelligence and the ethics of educational selection.
+Alternative concepts of intelligence and philosophical problems of definition, testing and the evaluation of tests.
+Intelligence and other mental attributes, eg creativity, flair, intellect, imagination, insight.
+Intelligence and the ethics of educational selection.
 A philosophical critique of psychological and sociological contributions.